renato1891/-Assembler-and-risc-simulator-/README.md

 # -Assembler-and-risc-simulator-
-Assembler  and risc simulator write in c.
+Assembler  and risc simulator written in c.